biocatiit/website/content/pages/index.rst

 :url:
 :save_as: index.html

-.. alert:: BioCAT is now able to carry out research on any subject, not just
+.. alert:: BioCAT is able to run most experiments at this time.
+COVID-19 related
-    COVID-19 related projects.
-However, COVID-19 related projects will still be given priority on the beamline.
-Additionally, due to an Argonne-wide policy, no users are allowed on site and we can run fewer experiments than usual.
+    projects will still be given priority on the beamline.
+Additionally, due to an Argonne-wide policy, no users are allowed on site so all experiments are done in a mail-in fashion in collaboration with a beamline scientist.
 If you are interested in beam time please contact us.
     :type: warning